Aziz Deen-Conteh

 Abdul Aziz Deen-Conteh (born 14 January 1993) is a Sierra Leonean former professional footballer who played as a left-back.

 He represented England at youth level whilst on the books at Chelsea.
-He spent the 2013–14 season with Greek club Ergotelis, making seven appearances in the Greek Superleague.
+He spent the 2013–14 season with Greek club Ergotelis, making seven appearances in the Greek Super League.
 He joined Port Vale in November 2014 and was loaned out to Boston United in August 2015, but left Vale in January 2016 without making a first-team appearance.
 He moved on to Moldovan side Zaria Bălți – winning the Moldovan Cup in 2016 – and Georgian side Zugdidi, before he returned to England in August 2017 to sign with Dover Athletic.

 Club career

 Chelsea

 Deen-Conteh was born in Sierra Leone but grew up in Deptford, England, joining Chelsea at the age of 13.
 He played both legs of the club's FA Youth Cup final victory over Aston Villa in 2010.
 He was given a two-year professional contract by manager Carlo Ancelotti.
 He was a member of their Champions League squad for the 2012–13 season, though he did not make an appearance for them.
 After being released by the club in June 2013, he went on trial with Millwall the following month.
 He came close to joining Notts County, but negotiations broke down at the last minute.